department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 The evidence must show that you meet the requirements listed below.

 **This must be true:**

-- Your net worth and income are within certain limits
+Your net worth and income are within certain limits.

 **And at least one of these must be true about your service.
 You:**